Wales on Wheels 2022

 Click on the picture below to see images of previous sunny WoW.

-Many past participants will join us for a bumper year in 2017.
-For the first time we are joining with the Swansea Branch of The Historical Association’s Local and Family History Fair – https://swanseaha.wordpress.com/2017/05/05/local-family-history-fair-2017/.
-There will be something for everyone inside and out.
+Many past participants joined us for a bumper year in 2017.
+For the first time we joined with the Swansea Branch of The Historical Association’s Local and Family History Fair – https://swanseaha.wordpress.com/2017/05/05/local-family-history-fair-2017/.
+There was something for everyone inside and out.

 Swansea Bus Museum – ride a double-decker from the Museum to Mumbles!

 Dr Who bus